-When my husband and I were renovating out current home that we bought for just under $10,000 one of many areas that got completely gutted and redone was the kitchen.
+When my husband and I were renovating our current home that we bought for just under $10,000, one of the many areas that got gutted entirely and redone was the kitchen.

-I was willing to do tile so that my husband could install it and we could save money on both supplies and labor.
+I was willing to do tile so that my husband could install it, and we could save money on both supplies and labor.
 I first picked out a plain cream ceramic tile, perfectly functional and inexpensive but not really what I wanted.
-A day later though when we were once again in the hardware store there was my dream tile, a grey granite with white and black flecks.
-Best part, it was priced lower than the tile that I bought the day before that wasn’t granite, because there wasn’t enough left for a major project.
+A day later, though, when we were once again in the hardware store, there was my dream tile, grey granite with white and black flecks.
+The best part, it was priced lower than the tile that I bought the day before that wasn’t granite, because there wasn’t enough left for a major project.

-It took me all of 10 seconds to convince my husband to let me return yesterday’s so so tile find for that day’s amazing find.
+It took me all of 10 seconds to convince my husband to let me return yesterday’s so so tile find for that day’s fantastic find.

-Years later I still love it, but my husband, well he likes the granite but he hates his tile job.
-His skills have grown and now he hates seeing where it is a bit uneven or not quite square.
-I tell him stop fussing it is fine.
+Years later, I still love it, but my husband, well, he likes the granite, but he hates his tile job.
+His skills have grown, and now he hates seeing where it is a bit uneven or not quite square.
+I tell him to stop fussing it is fine.

-One thing I did notice very quickly about the granite though is that although it is hard wearing in many ways it does stain.
-I wanted something natural, and inexpensive to take care of those stains with.
-After all I didn’t want to spend as much on the cleaners over time as I did on the amazing counter tile itself.
-Plus a lot of cleaners trigger my headaches, not fun.
+One thing I did notice very quickly about the granite, though, is that although it is hard-wearing in many ways, it does stain.
+I wanted something natural and inexpensive to take care of those stains with.
+After all, I didn’t want to spend as much on the cleaners over time as I did on the fantastic counter tile itself.
+Plus, a lot of cleaners trigger my headaches, not fun.